 This vintage brass bench was also scored from Randolph Street Market a couple weekends ago and sits at the end of the hallway.
 If you were watching my Instagram, you know I asked what should be hung above it.
 Juju hats and mirrors and abstract art oh my!
 SOOOOOOO many good ideas!
 Have any more you want to shout out?

 I didn’t take photos of the new master bedroom.
 Mainly because at the moment, it’s just a boring white room with windows, but, I did snap a couple pictures of the master bath.
 It was so not love at first sight.
 I called it the room of opulence.
 A hot mess of pillars and dark wood and travertine awfulness.
 Insert emoji monkey covering it’s eyes.
 But Marianne from The Savoy Flea stopped by and suggested we paint the dark wood white.
 She’s a magical unicorn.
 Shazam!
 What a difference some paint makes eh?

 The new brassy hardware is on its way, and the sconces need to be replaced…someday…when I can afford to shop again.
 The azilal rug was purchased here.

 The pillars and yuck seem to just fade away.
 A room I hated transformed into a pretty spectacular, clean, white space.
 A special shoutout to Thomas Paint.
 If you live in the Chicagoland area and are looking for a painter who knows what he’s doing?
 This is your guy.
 Trust me.

 That’s about it for upstairs, so how ’bout we head outside?
 This is pretty magical.
-I teamed up with World Market to create this space and am super jazzed with the end result.
+I teamed up with World Market for a DesignOff with Jojotastic to create this space and am super jazzed with the end result.

 The blue bisto chairs are oh so francais.
 They make me want to drink wine, wear bright red lipstick and big sunnies.